Posted on 23 February 2010 by Will O' in Music

 I first heard Michael Garrison’s music in January of 1984.
 And the very first piece of his music I heard was “Daydreams” from Point of Impact.
 It has always been my favourite.

 I had recently arrived in Victoria, British Columbia, after a few years of itinerant wandering in Europe and the Middle East.
 I was dead broke, but managed to score welfare.
 I rented a furnished room in a dilapidated boarding house on Richmond Street, with the intention of beginning a book.
 Welfare supplied enough money to pay the rent, eat sparingly and to drink a half bottle of cheap red wine every night while I banged away on the AZERTY keyboard portable typewriter I’d bought for a song in France.
-I supplemented my food income by shoplifting rump steaks and butter and the like.
 I borrowed a bicycle from a friend and drove twice a week to McGavin’s bakery, where I loaded up on day old bread.
 It was a frugal existence, and one of the happiest of my life.

 Missing was some way of listening to music.
 I inveigled a friend into loaning me the money to buy a Sharp Double Cassette recorder with FM, AM and a couple of Short Wave bands.
 Paying her back from various gardening jobs I’d taken on to keep fit and supplement welfare would take more than a year.
 Almost immediately I came across CFUV FM, the station run out of the University of Victoria.
 One of the programs was called Ear Meals, hosted by Brian Lunger.
 This knowledgeable young dude played electronic and experimental music and sounds, the kind of music I’d come to love while living in Europe.
 But until now the only artists I’d heard were Klaus Schulze, Tangerine Dream and Kraftwerk.
 He extended my listening range exponentially, and I owe most of my musical experience in these genres to him.

-After listening to his weekly program for the first time, I extended my shoplifting items to include quality blank cassettes.
+After listening to his weekly program for the first time, I switched to even cheaper wine to pay for quality blank cassettes.
 The following week I was ready with a pristine BASF ninety-minute tape.
 I hit record and on came Garrison’s “Daydreams.”
 I still have this cassette.
 Indeed, over the next few years I recorded over one hundred tapes of what I came to call Bananas Music (early Steve Reich, Philip Glass, Terry Riley) — in that their repetitive minimalism tended to drive unsuspecting partygoers bananas, and what French friends referred to as Musique Planante, or “mind-blowing music” (Garrison, Schulze, et al).
 Lunger’s Ear Meals introduced me to the work of Ian Boddy, Ron Slabe, Steve Roach, Manuel Göttsching, Don Robertson, Ron Berry, Rainer Bloss, Danna & Clement, Ebondazzar, Michael Stearns and Robert Schroeder, to name a few.
 And then there were the alternative groups such as Algebra Suicide, The Legendary Pink Dots, Ptose, Merzbow, Xray Pop, and Courage of Lassie, again to name a very few.
 There were hundreds.